 Hearthstone’s Haunted Carousel Tavern Brawl is not very spooky and not very fun

-This week’s Hallow’s End-themed Hearthstone Brawl is the Haunted Carousel, which is one we’ve seen before.
+This week’s Hallow’s End-themed Hearthstone Brawl is the Haunted Carousel, which is one we’ve seen several times before — and still don’t like.
 Gameplay isn’t terribly complicated, but it’s also not terribly fun: it’s repetitive and reliant on RNG more than strategy.
 Still, there are ways to improve your chances of winning — just stick in there and be patient until you grab your win for the week.

 Tavern Brawl Basics